-If your property is in a rural location around Alton in Hampshire, like Four Marks, Alresford as well as Medstead, Ropley, Chawton.
-Including Beech, Beech, Bentley, Liss or Surrey like; Haslemere, Farnham, Crondall, Tilford, Churt, Elstead or Frensham – it’s likely that you will have off mains drainage.
-This means that you will have a self contained drainage system which will take the waste from your property.
-It will usually be connected just to your property, but occasionally the system might be shared with other neighboring properties.
+If your property is in a rural location it’s likely that you will have off mains drainage.
+This means that you will have a self-contained drainage system which will take the waste from your property.
+It will usually be connected just to your property, but occasionally the system might be shared with other neighbouring properties.

 Waste from your property’s toilets, sinks, showers and kitchen appliances will run through a network of pipes from your property until they meet with a main sewer, typically under a nearby main road.
 Rules introduced in 2015 by the Department for Environment, Food & Rural Affairs means any new systems septic tank or cesspit systems must not pollute the land and dictate where a system can be located, and how the waste can be discharged.
 Your local Water and Sewage company will be responsible for the pipe work that runs from the boundary of your property.